sam-paech/antislop-sampler/README.md

 During generation:

 - The sampler monitors the tokens being generated.
-- If a sequence matching an overrepresented word is detected, it:
+- If a sequence matching a disallowed word is detected, it:

+  - **Checks** to see if we would select the starting token of the disallowed word anyway after its probabilities were downregulated.
+If not:
   - **Backtracks**: Removes the tokens associated with the overrepresented word from the generated sequence.
   - **Adjusts Logits**: Modifies the model's logits (pre-softmax output probabilities) to downregulate the probability of generating the overrepresented word in subsequent attempts.
   - **Resamples**: Continues generation from the backtracked position, encouraging the model to choose alternative words.

-- This process can repeat if the model continues to attempt generating the overrepresented word, with adjustments becoming progressively stronger due to cumulative effects.
+- This process can repeat if the model generates another disallowed word at the same position, resulting in the logit cache at that position being downregulated for additional tokens.

 #### 5. Backtracking Mechanism

-- The sampler maintains a maximum backtracking limit (`max_backtrack`) to prevent infinite loops.
-- When backtracking occurs, the model's cached states (`past_key_values`) are updated to reflect the revised sequence.
-- The logit cache is also updated to ensure consistency in subsequent token predictions.
+- When backtracking, the logit cache is used instead of regenerating new logits for the backtracked position, as we may have backtracked to that position before and want to retain the previously downregulated probabilities.

 ### Technical Workflow